thomasgaozx/thomasgaozx.github.io/content/software/python-advanced.md

 ```

 You can now treat `debug(args)` as `print`, and then, you can simply `tail -f ~/debug.txt | less` on a separate terminal and wait for the only relevent log to show up.

+Sometimes the program crash if it tries to open/close the same file in rapid successions.
+In those cases, one can try to run system commands like `echo blah > logfile` in place of `with open(...): ...`.